DmitriyLanchakov/Quantopian-Community/README.md

 # Quantopian-Community
-A place for the Quantopian community to share code
+An unofficial place for the Quantopian community to share code